StarRocks/starrocks/docs/en/administration/Configuration.md

 #### tablet_rowset_stale_sweep_time_sec

 - **Default:** 1,800 seconds
 - **Description:** The time interval at which to sweep the stale rowsets in tablets.
+A shorter interval can reduce metadata usage during loading.

 #### snapshot_expire_time_sec